POWER-KI/GPT/DEMO-02/READme.md

-# DEMO-02: GPT-PDF Manager
+# DEMO-02: GPT-PDF Manager (.pdf, .docx, .pptx, .odt, .ods, .txt)
-With this software, you can create a knowledge base of your documents (.pdf, .txt) on your PC, with which you can chat and ask questions, also with voice command, using GPT.
-Manuals, user guides, and notes become a source of information for answers to your questions.</br>
+With this software, you can create a knowledge base of your documents on your PC, with which you can chat whith GPT-x(OpenAi) and ask questions, also with voice command and reply.
+Manuals, user guides, and notes become a source of information for answers to your questions. <b>"DEEP Parsing"</b> allows more accurate results.</br>

 ## Main functions:
 - Chat and completion;